juicysteak7/rusthw1/README.md

 The implementation showed how to declare functions with arguments and return values, assert something ( this is mainly used for testing but can be used otherwise ), while loops, and if statements.

-The book also covers how to handle command line arguments, print statements, vectors ( fancy arrays ), mutable variables, and exitig a program.
+The book also covers how to handle command line arguments, print statements, vectors ( fancy arrays ), mutable variables, and exiting a program.

 I used ChatGPT for suggestions on how to handle overflows which lead me to the checked arithmetic functions.